jesuarva/matching-game/README-jesuarva.md

 ------------------------------------
 **REVIEW**
 *TODO*
-* Game logic
+ DONE Game logic
-* PopUp message logic
+ DONE PopUp message logic
-* TIMER: starts when player clicks on the first cards
-* Star rating : to be displayed at all times
+ DONE TIMER: starts when player clicks on the first cards DONE Star rating : to be displayed at all times
-* THIS WAS OK * Click counter : only at fliping a card DONE * RESPONSIVE
+ THIS WAS OK * Click counter : only at fliping a card DONE * RESPONSIVE
 * README : According to https://www.udacity.com/course/writing-readmes--ud777
 * CODE COMMENTS: more detailed comments
-* DONE * Move Scripts to bottom of html body
+ DONE * Move Scripts to bottom of html body